-China targets online platforms in quest to 'clean up' Internet
+China targets online platforms in quest to 'clean up' internet

 While Thursday's statement did not name any companies or individuals, it said platforms hosting film and books reviews, short videos, and social networking would be among the focal points of the operation.

-Douban, an online platform where tens of millions of Chinese users review films and discuss various social topics, and micro-blogging site Weibo, were both fined by the CAC this month for unlawful content.
+Douban https://www.reuters.com/technology/china-fines-douban-unlawful-release-information-2021-12-02, a online platform where tens of millions of Chinese users review films and discuss various social topics, and micro-blogging site Weibo https://www.reuters.com/world/china/chinas-cyberspace-regulator-fines-sina-weibo-operator-3-mln-yuan-2021-12-14, were both fined by the CAC this month for unlawful content.